PaulPesk/Neural_Networks_Thyroid/README.md

 ## Overview

 This project focuses on the classification of thyroid disease using neural networks.
-It includes implementations in both MATLAB and Python (using Convolutional Neural Networks - CNNs).
-The goal is to analyze and classify thyroid function based on medical data.
+It includes implementations in both MATLAB and Python (using several archtiectures).
+The goal is to analyze and classify thyroid function based on medical data while comparing the different model.

 ## Features:

-Implementation of a Feedforward Neural Network in MATLAB.
+Implementation of a Feed-Forward Neural Network in MATLAB.

-A CNN model implemented in Python for thyroid classification.
+A Feed-Forward, a Convolutional, a Recurrent, and a Radial Basis Function Neural Network implemented in Python for thyroid classification.

 Preprocessed thyroid dataset for training and evaluation.